mariodragun/MS4-Django-Mario-Dragun/readme.md

 # Configuration of connection Github Repository - Heruku

 - Click the Settings tab and then click the [Reveal Config Vars button](https://github.com/mariodragun/MS4-Django-Mario-Dragun/blob/main/images/deployment/heruku_config_vars.JPG) and add the following

-- Click the Settings tab and then click the Reveal Config Vars button and add the following

 - Select the [Deploy](https://github.com/mariodragun/MS4-Django-Mario-Dragun/blob/main/images/deployment/heruku_deployment.JPG) tab and click Enable Automation Deployment